GG-Computing/AdamOS/README.md

 # OG-OS
-OG-OS is an open-source "external operating system" built completely in Python, similar to Py-OS, it runs layered on top of windows.
+ConOS is an open-source "external operating system" built completely in Python, similar to Py-OS, it runs layered on top of windows.

 **⚠️ This project is being created purely for leisure and out of boredom, the fate of this project is unknown and may not be released.**